 The monitoring enables rapid responses by the MCK to cases of breach of the Code of Conduct, release policy briefs on urgent matters relating to the media and intervene where the welfare of media houses and individual journalists are at stake.

 The reports released by the Unit also provide peer review materials for the MCK- organised stakeholder forums and professional collaborations initiatives.

-The Media Monitoring Department informs the training department a lot by providing feedback on the status of reporting and coverage of stories by different media outlets.
+In addition, the Unit informs the training department by providing feedback on the status of reporting and coverage of stories by various media outlets.

 Digital Print Media Monitoring

 With assistance from GIZ the Council has procured a print module to monitor print media in Kenya.